Contact the practice

 • You can complain to the commissioner of the service: NHS Cheshire & Merseyside.
 You can contact the commissioner on the following details:

-Concerns and Complaints Policy (Updated September 2025)
+Concerns & Complaints Policy 2026 (Updated April 2026)

 The You and Your General Practice charter (YYGP) has been developed to help patients understand what to expect from their general practice and how they can get the best from their GP team.
 YYGP also enables patients to provide feedback or raise concerns with their GP Practice, Healthwatch or their local integrated care board (ICB).
 For more information please visit: You and Your GP Charter – NHS Cheshire and Merseyside